RosettaCommons/demos/tutorials/analysis/Analysis.md

 * score file
 * log file

-**IMPORTANT**  Rosetta will always give you answer!
+**IMPORTANT**  Rosetta will always give you a result!

 The main question that you have to answer is:

-*Can I trust the result?*
+*Does the result answer my question?"*

-This tutorial is primarily focussed on ways how to approach that question.
-Eventually, it comes down to your judgement, whether the nice looking structures you've got are spot on correct and simply garbage - that latter is more often the case anyone would like.
+This tutorial is primarily focused on statistical and analytical methods to inform the answer to that question.
+As with any stochastic simulation, many of the results Rosetta generates for any given run will explore regions of conformation space that are not relevant to the problem at hand; statistical analysis can help separate signal from noise and evaluate the relevance of the results as a whole.

 ###1.
 PDB file